-At Disneyland, park hoppers can hop from 1 p.m. until park close.
-Starting before 1 p.m., park hoppers start lining up outside the park gates of the park they wish to hop to.
-Some lanes will remain open for people with reservations for that park to continue to enter while park hopper turnstiles remain closed until 1 p.m.
-At 1 p.m. they’ll start letting park hoppers in.
+At Disneyland, park hoppers can hop from 11 a.m. until park close.
+Starting before 11 a.m., park hoppers start lining up outside the park gates of the park they wish to hop to.
+Some lanes will remain open for people with reservations for that park to continue to enter while park hopper turnstiles remain closed until 11 a.m.
+At 11 a.m. they’ll start letting park hoppers in.
 Hop Tip: at that time, park hoppers can enter any turnstile.
 Hop over to a shorter line to get in.
 You don't have to use the park hopper lines.
 For the rest of the day, guests can hop back and forth as much as they like until park close.
-If you hoppen to arrive after 1 p.m., just go to any park you like!
-Starting Feb.
-4, 2023, guests will be able to hop as early as 11 a.m.
+If you hoppen to arrive after 11 a.m., just go to any park you like!

 What If a Park Hits Capacity?

 If a park were to hit capacity, it could pause letting people hop into the park until more guests exit that park.
 This is very rare.
-We had not seen this hoppen since the parks reopened, even during New Year’s Eve and peak time, that is until April 22, 2022.
-That night was the return of the Main Street Electrical Parade and Disneyland Forever fireworks (and World of Color at Disney California Adventure).
-Disneyland had to temporarily pause letting people into the park that evening until the crowds dispersed.
+We've only seen this one and it was because the front of the park was crowded and the park had to wait until crowds dispersed around the park to let more people in.
 For the most part, it seems that enough people from each park hop to the other, balancing things out.
 We would not really worry about this unless it were a big opening or event.
 In that case, hop well before the event you want to catch.

 How Does Park Hopping Work With Magic Key Passes?

-Even the new Magic Key (annual pass) holders have questions about the new park hopping rules.
-All Magic Key passes have park hopping abilities, but Magic Key holders must also make a reservation for the first park they want to visit up until 1 p.m.
-The reservation will say “All Day Disneyland Park” or "All Day Disney California Adventure Park,” as well, which is confusing, but it really means until 1 p.m.
-After 1 p.m., Magic Key holders may visit either park.
-If arriving after 1 p.m., they can start in either park.
-They do not have to enter the park with the reservation first when arriving after 1 p.m.
-(Starting Feb.
-4, Magic Key holders can hop at 11 a.m.)
+Even the Magic Key (annual pass) holders have questions about the new park hopping rules.
+All Magic Key passes have park hopping abilities, but Magic Key holders must also make a reservation for the first park they want to visit up until 11 a.m.
+The reservation will say “All Day Disneyland Park” or "All Day Disney California Adventure Park,” as well, which is confusing, but it really means until 11 a.m.
+After 11 a.m., Magic Key holders may visit either park.
+If arriving after 11 a.m., they can start in either park.
+They do not have to enter the park with the reservation first when arriving after 11 a.m.

 How Quickly Can I Hop?